Selphyl Logo1.877.735.7495

 How is PRP therapy performed?

-2. Centrifugation: The collected blood is then placed in a centrifuge machine, which rapidly spins to separate its components.
-This process isolates the platelet-rich plasma from red blood cells and plasma.
+• Centrifugation: The collected blood is placed in a centrifuge machine to separate components.

-2. Preparation for Injection: Depending on the specific treatment area, the PRP may be prepared further.
-For some treatments, it might be mixed with other substances, such as calcium chloride, to activate the platelets.
+• Preparation for Injection: The PRP may be prepared further, sometimes mixed with calcium chloride to activate platelets.

-3. Local Anesthesia: Before the PRP is injected, the area being treated may be numbed with a local anesthetic to minimize discomfort during the procedure.
+• Local Anesthesia: The area being treated may be numbed with a local anesthetic.

 Stem cells are specialized cells that have the potential to develop into different types of cells in the body.
 They play a vital role in growth, development, and repair.